 “This is quite fixable – but a failure to address these weaknesses will result in poor performance.
 Ignore them at your peril.”

 One way to avoid these issues is to recruit staff with the right mentality from the outset.
-Our sales recruitment ebook can show you how to find great salespeople that will take your sales to the next level.

 A sales process is a must-have